Fadhil762/Fadhil762/README.md

 Hi there, My name is Fadhil and I'm a front end developer.
-My main interest lies in web development but I'm also keen in game development. currently I'm a freelancer.
+My main interest lies in web development but I'm also keen in game development.
 You can check out my personal portfolio right here --> fadhilfreelance.netlify.app

 <!---
 Fadhil762/Fadhil762 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.